garywiz/chaperone/doc/source/ref/env.rst

    which is the path to a UNIX domain socket created privately within the container.
 The service should use this environment variable to trigger notifications compatible with

+.. rubric:: Notes

+.. [#f1]

+   Originally, the intent was to duplicate ``bash`` environment variable expansion syntax as compatibly as possible.
+   Over time, however, it became clear that pattern matching replacements such as ``${NAME/*.jpg/something}`` relied upon many arcane ``bash`` details such as arrays and filename globbing.
+Therefore, while the basic environment tests (such as those for defaults as in ``$(HOME:-/home)``) are compatible, a more useful set of regex-based features were added to eliminate the need for many ``bash`` substitution options.